Terms and Conditions

 Our complaints procedure

-If you have a complaint, please contact Rod Hughes, our Client Care Partner.
+If you have a complaint, please contact Matthew Sabine, our Client Care Partner.
 If we have to change any of the responsibilities or the timescales set out below we will let you know and explain why.
 We will aim to deal with your complaint as fully as possible within ten working days but this is not always possible.

 What will happen next?